juji-io/datalevin/doc/transact.md

 However, transacting Datalog data involves a great number of data transformation and integrity checks, hence it can be slow.
 When initializing a DB with data, it may not be necessary to pay the price of this overhead.
-Also, out of memory errors may be encountered if the amount of data to be transacted is too large.

 ### By `init-db` and `fill-db`